Kooroshoo/A-Comprehensive-Big-Data-Analysis-Using-Spark/README.md

 - Illustrate how the fare changes over time (overall fares collected throughout the day, per hour, location, and also overall).

-- Extra: Any other kind of analysis you can think about is welcome to be added in the project.
-Analyze the results, meaning comment on the observations that you see.